The next turning workshop will run May 17-18th, 2017. To register, please e-mail.

 What you can bring – you are welcome to bring your own tools, although we have plenty for you to use.
 You can also bring your own lathe if you really feel the need (this might be applicable to those who do pen work and want to learn the intricacies of spalted wood on their own machine).
 You SHOULD bring your own gloves and safety glasses.
 We have ear plugs and dust masks for you to use.
 If you have your own spalted wood you want to bring, you are more than welcome to.

 What you take home – whatever you make!

 Some materials we’ll be working with: expect to be working with many types of spalted wood and many different wood species, cyanoacrylate glues (super glue), water and oil based finishes, sand paper and dust, epoxies, etc.

-Enrollment Limit: enrollment limited to 2 students at a time unless a group registers and is willing to share lathe time.
+Enrollment Limit: enrollment limited to four students at a time.